 You will be asked a series of questions—your response and the response you’d want your ideal partner to pick.
 Questions include the slightly random and odd, “Do you believe in dinosaurs?
 Are your parents ugly?
 Do you own any dice with more than six sides?” to actual questions about your preferences.
 Then you will be shown your compatibility rating as you browse profiles.

 PROS: Even if you don’t end up dating, it might actually be possible to find friends here that are intellectually and background compatible with you.
 But can boys and girls really be platonic friends?
-That’s a whole other topic.
+That’s a whole other topic for another time.

 CONS: I had so many people I wouldn’t have matched in any other app messaging me with “hey girl/sexy/beautiful/gorgeous” and messages riddled with spelling and grammar errors.
 It was exhausting trying to filter through 100 messages.
 Turn off your notifications for this one.